 Diagram C shows how a square form is developed inside a vertical field that runs through the center of the canvas from the bottom to the top:

-Reading up from the bottom, we see a red and a blue line marking out a rectangular field (Shape 1) crossed by two horizontal yellow lines that seem to suggest a barely visible square, which takes clearer form in shape 2:
+Reading up from the bottom, we see a red and a blue line marking out a rectangular field (1) crossed by two horizontal yellow lines that seem to suggest a barely visible square, which takes clearer form in 2:

-The slight vertical predominance generated in this square (Shape 2) by the simultaneous presence of the blue and the red produces a counter-reaction higher up and the square now expands horizontally once again (Shapes 3 and 4).
+The slight vertical predominance generated in this square (2) by the simultaneous presence of the blue and the red produces a counter-reaction higher up and the square now expands horizontally once again (3 and 4).

 Mutatis mutandis, what we have just seen recalls the compositional development of Pier and Ocean 5 of 1915: